 Close any previously existing tabs.

-In the Field Selector, display the Radar Sweep as Topography display.
+Display the reflectivity data at the 0.5 degree elevation angle using the Radar Sweep as Topography display type.

-Open the Reflectivity tree in the Fields panel to see the individual elevation angles.
+In the Field Selector tab of the Data Explorer, open the Reflectivity tree in the Fields panel to see the individual elevation angles.

 Select the Reflectivity Elevation Angle .5 field.
 The available displays will list under Displays.
 Select the Radar Sweep as Topography display type.